Dorothea Ostrelska

 Dorothea Ostrelska (fl.
-1577) also known as Dosieczka, Doska and Dvärginnan Dorothea ('Dorothea the Female Dwarf'), was a Polish Court dwarf in service of the queen of Sweden, Catherine Jagiellon.
+1577) also known as Dorota, Dosieczka, Doska and Dvärginnan Dorothea ('Dorothea the Female Dwarf'), was a Polish court dwarf in service of the queen of Sweden, Catherine Jagiellon.

 Life

 Dorothea Ostrelska was likely in the service of Catherine in Poland prior to her marriage, possibly already during Catherine's childhood.
 Catherine's sister, Sophia, also had a female dwarf as personal attendant: Agnieszka, whose position mirrored that of Dorothea.

 She belonged to the Polish retinue accompanying Catherine from Poland to Finland upon the marriage of Catherine to Duke John in 1562.
-She was one of sixteen women and one of four dwarfs - Maciek and Siemionek (males) and Baska - to accompany Catherine, but she evidently had a strongly favoured position.
+She was one of sixteen women and one of four dwarfs (the others being men named Maciek and Siemionek and a woman named Baska) to accompany Catherine, but she evidently had a strongly favoured position.

 When Catherine and John were imprisoned in Gripsholm Castle in Sweden in 1563, Catherine was not able to keep her entire household of Poles, Italians and Germans, but Dorothea Ostrelska, as well as another court dwarf, belonged to those she acquired permission from Eric XIV of Sweden to keep.
-During the four years long captivity, Dorothea is noted to be by Catherine's side when she walked the gardens, when she was given permission to leave the Castle and visit a spring, and she gave birth in prison.
+During the four years long captivity, Dorothea is noted to be by Catherine's side when she walked the gardens, when she was given permission to leave the Castle and visit a spring, and when she gave birth in prison.

-She upheld a correspondence with the sister of Catherine, Sophia Jagiellon, Duchess of Brunswick-Lüneburg, and has left some writings which provides a source of information of contemporary Sweden.
+Dorothea upheld a correspondence with the sister of Catherine, Sophia Jagiellon, Duchess of Brunswick-Lüneburg, and has left some writings which provides a source of information of contemporary Sweden.
 Her correspondence describes the contemporary political situation in Sweden and provides insight into her own influential position as a favored confidant.
 One example is the information that Karin Månsdotter was engaged in market trade prior to her marriage.
 After Erik XIV:s marriage to Karin Månsdotter in 1567, she wrote to Sophia: